Resistance Technologies: Moving Beyond Alternative Designs: Introduction

 Rather, the central objective of the sustainability community and our work should be to propose radical new designs that will prepare us for the consequences of the ecological and climate polycrisis.
 Arturo Escobar refers to design as \enquote{much more than the creation of objects (toasters, chairs, digital devices), famous buildings, functional social services, or ecologically minded production.
 What the notion of design signals is diverse forms of life}~\cite{escobar2018designs}.
 Building on this, we argue that systems should be designed with careful consideration of the consequences of climate change and in anticipation of the future modes of living it will necessitate.
+We acknowledge that our perspectives are rooted in a western understanding of economics, western perspectives of sustainability and specifically of scarcity~\cite{tahvonen2000economic}.
+We believe that, throughout our reflections, we develop a vision of digital systems that emphasized interconnectedness of humans and nature for communal well-being and preparedness that bear strong links with notions of stewardship (cf.~\cite{chapin2010ecosystem,mathevet2018concept}) and earlier non-western understandings of sustainability (cf.~\cite{throsby2016sustainability}).

 The polycrisis is defined by human activity exceeding limits beyond which our biosphere would no longer be able to self-regulate.
 In consequence, the Earth system would leave the stability of the Holocene and become increasingly inhospitable for humans.
 Limits as well as human impact relating to, e.g., climate change, ocean acidification, disruption of biogeochemical flows, land and water use, and biosphere integrity, are studied and quantified~\cite{persson_outside_2022}.
 Political bodies generally acknowledge that, e.g., \enquote{the consumption of an average [European Union] citizen is outside the safe operating space for humanity}~\cite{sala_consumption_2019}.
 Even knock-on effects of unmitigated impacts are being studied and predictions assert, for example, that \enquote{at higher global warming levels, impacts of weather and climate extremes, particularly drought, by increasing vulnerability will increasingly affect violent intrastate conflict}~\cite{poertner2022climate}.